container-storage-interface/spec/spec.md

       // with provided volume group identifier during node stage
       // or node publish RPC calls.
       VOLUME_MOUNT_GROUP = 6 [(alpha_enum_value) = true];

+      // Indicates that the node supports the NodeUnpublishVolume.force
+      // field.
+Also indicates that the node supports the
+      // NodeUnstageVolume.force field if it also has the
+      // STAGE_UNSTAGE_VOLUME capability.
+      FORCE_UNPUBLISH = 7 [(alpha_enum_value) = true];
     }

     Type type = 1;